cncf/mentoring/programs/lfx-mentorship/2023/03-Sep-Nov/project_ideas.md

 - Expected Outcome:
 - Recommended Skills:
 - Mentor(s):
-  - Mentor Name (@mentor_github, mentor@email.addy - please use the same email address as you use on the [LFX Mentorship Platform](mentorship.lfx.linuxfoundation.org/))
+  - Mentor Name (@mentor_github, mentor@email.addy) - please use the same email address as you use on the LFX Mentorship Platform at https://mentorship.lfx.linuxfoundation.org
 - Upstream Issue:

 ```